 Please note that there may be no data available if the number of course participants is very small.

-Engineering Science encompasses a vast range of subjects, from microelectronics to offshore oil platforms, and involves the application of creative reasoning, science, mathematics (and, of course, experience and common sense) to real problems.
+Engineering Science encompasses a vast range of subjects, from microelectronics to offshore oil platforms.
+The course involves the application of creative reasoning, science, mathematics (and, of course, experience and common sense) to real problems.

-The course is accredited every four years by the major engineering institutions in respect of the initial requirements for the designation of chartered engineer.
+The course is accredited every four years by the major engineering institutions.
+The accreditation is in respect of the initial requirements for the designation of 'chartered engineer'.

 Industrial experience is an extremely important adjunct to an academic engineering education, and undergraduates are strongly encouraged to obtain it.
 One way to do so is by being sponsored.
 Further information is generally available through your careers teacher, or from the engineering institutions.
 If your sponsoring company wants you to spend a year with them before university, you will be asked to declare this at your interview and in your UCAS application.